 Gulf Coast Kid's House and Santa Rosa Kids’ House

 Manna partners with Gulf Coast Kid's House (GCKH) and Santa Rosa Kids' House (SRKH) to provide emergency food bags at their facilities to distribute to the families and children they serve.
 Prior to this collaboration, their advocates would have to refer families to other resources for emergency food.
 This presented a problem especially when children are placed on the weekend or in the middle of the night, resulting in a lapse of time when the children and their guardians could access emergency food assistance.
 This partnership now provides the families in need with immediate access to food.
-GCKH and SRKH are children's advocacy centers that facilitates the investigation, prosecution, and treatment of child abuse and neglect, and promotes child abuse prevention and awareness through community education.
+GCKH and SRKH are children's advocacy centers that facilitate the investigation, prosecution, and treatment of child abuse and neglect, and promotes child abuse prevention and awareness through community education.

 Lutheran Services Florida

-Manna also partners with Lutheran Services Florida (LSF) to provide healthy, nutritious food on a monthly basis to HIV positive patients qualified through the Ryan White grant.
+Manna also partners with Lutheran Services Florida (LSF) to provide healthy, nutritious food on a monthly basis to HIV-positive patients qualified through the Ryan White grant.
 In honor of Ryan White's efforts and because Florida ranks third in the number of AIDS cases reported nationwide, LSF serves clients of all ages suffering from the disease within Escambia and Santa Rosa counties.

 Escambia Community Clinics

 Through a collaboration with Escambia Community Clinics (ECC), MANNA provides food boxes to families with children living at Oakwood Terrace that are participating in the Community-Centered Health Homes (CCHH) Demonstration Project funded by the Louisiana Public Health Institute.
-The grant focuses on food insecurity, food access, health determinants and social disparities of families living in one of the poorest and most crime ridden areas in our community.
-Participants also attend monthly workshops to learn more about healthcare education, budgeting, coping skills and problem solving.
+The grant focuses on food insecurity, food access, health determinants and social disparities of families living in one of the poorest and most crime-ridden areas in our community.
+Participants also attend monthly workshops to learn more about healthcare education, budgeting, coping skills and problem-solving.